inspetor/slate/source/includes/_exception.md

 7007  | seating_options should be null or an array of strings 7008  | categories should be null or an array of strings 7009  | The status is not a valid one
-70010 | sessions should be an array of one or more sessions 70011 | id and timestamp are required properties of a session
+7010  | sessions should be an array of one or more sessions 7011  | id and timestamp are required properties of a session 7012  | admins_id should be an array of one or more users

 ## ItemException